NEAT-project/neat/policy/README.md

 NEAT properties are essentially `key|value` tuples describing attributes used within the NEAT Policy Manager.
 Properties can function as a constraint, e.g., in a policy, or as a statement, e.g., in the CIB.

-Each property is associated with a `level` or type which identifies the "importance" of the property.
-Specifically the level indicates if the property may be modified by the Policy Manager logic.
-Currently three property levels are defined in order of decreasing precedence:
+Each property is associated with a `precedence` or type which identifies the "importance" of the property.
+Specifically the precedence indicates if the property may be modified by the Policy Manager logic.
+Currently three property precedence levels are defined in order of decreasing priority:

-+ `[immutable]` (level 2) these are mandatory properties whose value cannot be changed.
++ `[immutable]` (precedence 2) these are mandatory properties whose value cannot be changed.
-+ `(requested)` (level 1)these are optional properties whose value may be overwritten.
++ `(requested)` (precedence 1)these are optional properties whose value may be overwritten.
 A mismatch of such an requested attribute will reduce the `score` of the property (see below).
-+ `<informational>` (level 0) these are properties which have an informational nature.
++ `<informational>` (precedence 0) these are properties which have an informational nature.
 NEAT logic may choose to ignore these.

-In the following we indicate the level by the bracket types as above.
+In the following we indicate a property's precedence by the bracket types shown above.

 <img src="https://rawgit.com/NEAT-project/neat/master/policy/doc/properties.svg" width="220"/>

-Two NEAT properties are considered 'equal' if their key and value attributes are identical, i.e., levels and scores are ignored when testing for equality.
+Two NEAT properties are considered 'equal' if their key and value attributes are identical, i.e., precedences and scores are ignored when testing for equality.
 A comparison of two properties always yields a boolean result.

 In the course of a lookup in the PM, properties from various sources will be compared and their values may be *updated*.
-A property's value may *only* be updated by another property whose level is greater or equal than itself.
+A property's value may *only* be updated by another property whose precedence is greater or equal than itself.
 A property may only be updated by another property with the same key.
-When a property is updated it inherits the level of the updating property as illustrated below:
+When a property is updated it inherits the precedence of the updating property as illustrated below:

   <img src="https://rawgit.com/NEAT-project/neat/master/policy/doc/properties_example.svg" width="380"/>